MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-A-General-Provisions/section-430.2.md

 (2) For all other ceiling fan related definitions, see appendix U to this subpart.

-*Ceiling fan light kit* means equipment designed to provide light from a ceiling fan that can be -
+*Ceiling fan light kit* means equipment designed to provide light from a ceiling fan that can be—

 (1) Integral, such that the equipment is attached to the ceiling fan prior to the time of retail sale; or